pg-format/specification/README.md

 - `to` an identifier of a node in this graph
 - `labels` and `properties` as defined above at nodes

-The PG-JSON format is also defined by JSON Schema file [`pg-schema.json`](pg-schema.json) in this repository.
+The PG-JSON format is also defined by a non-normative JSON Schema file [`pg-schema.json`](pg-schema.json) in this repository.
 Rules not covered by the JSON schema:

 - node ids must be unique per graph
 - nodes referenced in edges must be defined